 As a business begins to track more assets and collect more data, it is common to increase data plans.
 But it’s also common for a vendor to offer the option of scaling-down.
 This could be if a business needs to cut costs, or even if they’re using much-less data than first thought.
 And, unlike an on-premise setup, the action to scale a system in either direction can be taken almost instantly.

-Finding the Right Cloud Based Asset Tracking Software Solution
+How to Find the Right Cloud-Based Asset Tracking Software

 By providing us with the right information and answering questions based on your current asset tracking system, we can gauge what you need to better improve your business operations.
 The questionnaire takes less than a minute and asks up to 5 questions.
 Including what assets you track, how many assets you track, and what industry you’re in.